asntech/biasaway/docs/modules.rst

      "-f, --foreground","Foreground file in fasta format."
      "-n, --nfold","How many background sequences per each foreground sequence will be generated (``default: 1``)"

-Dinucleotide shuffling
+K-mer shuffling
 ==================================

-Each user-provided sequence will be shuffled to keep its dinucleotide composition.
+Each user-provided sequence will be shuffled to keep its k-mer composition.

 **Usage:**

 .. code-block:: bash

-    biasaway d [options]
+    biasaway k [options]

 .. note:: Please scroll down to see a detailed summary of available **options**.